19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 That Are Appealable Only With Leave

-Except with the leave of a Judge, no appeal shall be brought to the Court of Appeal in any of the following cases:
+Except with the leave of the High Court or the Court of Appeal, no appeal shall be brought to the Court of Appeal in any of the following cases:

 (a) where a Judge makes an order refusing leave to amend a pleading, except if —